Understand Student Demographics

 International Students

 Thousands of international students from well over 100 countries also attend Fanshawe College every year.
-Their proportion and countries of origin very over time with global economic and political trends, but recently have been approaching half of the overall full-time student population.
+Their proportion and countries of origin very over time with global economic and political trends.
 International students pay higher tuition rates, and as part of the admissions process must prove their level of English is college-ready through a standardized test of English (such as IELTS or Duolingo) or by graduating from Fanshawe’s English for Academic Purposes (EAP) program.

 Professor Presence